Skip to main content

 Key Facts

-1. 13 March 2026: Bombay High Court Nagpur Bench (Justices Anil S Kilor & Raj D Wakode) issued notices to the Union Government, Ministry of Petroleum & Natural Gas (MoPNG) and Confidence Petroleum India Ltd.
+1. On 13 March 2026, the Bombay High Court Nagpur Bench (Justices Anil S Kilor & Raj D Wakode) issued notices to the Union government, MoPNG and Confidence Petroleum India Ltd.

-2. Petition (M/s Omkar Sales & others v Union of India WP(c) 2165/2026) filed by six LPG distributors seeks a directive to increase domestic LPG cylinder supply.
+2. The petition (M/s Omkar Sales & others v Union of India WP (c) 2165/2026) was filed by six LPG distributors alleging inadequate domestic LPG cylinder supply.

-6. Confidence Petroleum India Ltd. is alleged to have continued LPG exports despite the Ministry’s directive, prompting judicial intervention.
+5. Confidence Petroleum India Ltd is alleged to have continued LPG exports despite the Ministry’s priority‑supply directive.

 Background & Context